-Here, we report a first step in this direction by showing how electronic fractals can be constructed and characterized: the electrons that reside on a Cu(111) surface are confined in a \Spi geometry that we constructed by controlled atomic manipulation of CO molecules on the Cu(111) surface.
-Similar approaches in a scanning tunneling microscope (STM) have been used before to create electronic structures "on demand" such as molecular graphene~\cite{Manoharan}, the electronic Lieb lattice~\cite{Drost2017,Slot2017}, the checkerboard and a stripe-shaped lattice~\cite{Otte}, and the quasiperiodic Penrose tiling~\cite{Collins2017}.
-We characterize the first three generations of an electronic \Spi triangle by scanning tunneling microscopy and spectroscopy (STM/STS), acquiring the electronic local density of states (LDOS) in the entire energy domain at specific spatial positions and at variable energies over the entire \Spi structure (so-called wave-function maps), and show that the wave-function magnitudes themselves are fractal, with a Hausdorff dimension of 1.58 defined by the \Spi geometry.
-The self-similarity in real-space manifests itself in the subdivision of a fully bonding wave function delocalized over the third-generation \Spi triangle in self-similar first-generation parts at higher energy.
-Fourier filtering of the third-generation wave function in momentum space results in the second- and finally first-generation wave function, again highlighting the self-similarity of the geometric electronic fractal.
-The results are corroborated by muffin-tin and tight-binding calculations based on artificial atomic s-orbitals that are coupled in the \Spi geometry.
-These calculations also show another fractal feature, namely the existence of self-similar patterns in the energy-level spectrum.
+Here, we report how to construct and characterize, in a controlled fashion, a fractal lattice with electrons: the electrons that reside on a Cu(111) surface are confined to a self-similar \Spi geometry through atomic manipulation of CO molecules on the Cu(111) surface.
+The manipulation of surface-state electrons by adsorbates has been pioneered by Crommie \emph{et al.}\cite{Crommie} and has been used to create electronic lattices "on demand", such as molecular graphene~\cite{Manoharan}, an electronic Lieb lattice~\cite{Drost2017,Slot2017}, a checkerboard and stripe-shaped lattice~\cite{Otte}, and a quasiperiodic Penrose tiling~\cite{Collins2017}.
+We characterized the first three generations of an electronic \Spi triangle by scanning tunneling microscopy and spectroscopy, acquiring the spatially and energy-resolved electronic local density of states (LDOS).
+These results were corroborated by muffin-tin calculations as well as tight-binding simulations based on artificial atomic $s$-orbitals coupled in the \Spi geometry.